xmos/lib_qadc/doc/rst/qadc.rst

 .. figure:: images/qadc_rheo_tol.png
    :width: 80%

-   QADC Rehostat Effect of 20% Tolerance on Transfer Curve
+   QADC Rheostat Effect of 20% Tolerance on Transfer Curve

 The `Potentiometer` approach is more tolerant to the overall end to end resistance since it's operation also relies on the starting potential as well as the equivalent series resistance at any given setting, which itself is a function of the end-end track resistance.
 Even when tolerance is 20% out the end positions will always achieve zero and full scale however linearity is slightly degraded and a small flat spot or inflection point may be seen at around 1/3 of the travel.